-- overseas domiciled students were from an Asian background (around eighty per cent of overseas domiciled students). - Disability: Around 14 per cent of UK/EU domiciled students and five per cent of overseas domiciled students who enrolled on the BPTC in 2018/19 had declared a disability. - First degree classification: Around 30 per cent of UK/EU domiciled students who provided information on degree classification and enrolled on the BPTC in 2018/19 had gained a first-class degree; 54 per cent of them had gained an upper-second class degree; 11 per cent had gained a lower-second class degree, and around five per cent had another degree classification. - The proportion of UK/EU students with a first-class degree enrolling on the BPTC has increased by around 10 percentage points since 2011/12, and the proportion with a lower second class degree has decreased year on year over the same period by around five percentage points. - Around 11 per cent of overseas domiciled students who enrolled on the BPTC in 2018/19 had a first class degree (compared to two per cent in 2011/12).
-The proportion of overseas students with a lower second class degree upon enrolment has decreased from around a half in 2011/12 to around a quarter in 2018/19.
+- Of UK/EU students, the proportion enrolling on the BPTC with a first-class degree has increased by just over 10 percentage points since 2011/12, and the proportion with a lower second class degree has decreased year on year over the same period by around nine percentage points. - Around 12 per cent of overseas domiciled students who enrolled on the BPTC in 2019/20 had a first class degree (compared to two per cent in 2011/12).
+The proportion of overseas students with a lower second class degree upon enrolment has decreased from around half in 2011/12 to around 27 per cent in 2019/20.

-BPTC outcomes: as of January 2020
+BPTC outcomes: as of May 2021

+UK/EU students:

-- UK/EU students: Around 70 per cent of full-time UK/EU domiciled students that enrolled in 2018/19 had passed the BPTC as of January 2020; with the remainder mostly yet to complete the course.
-Around nine per cent received an Outstanding, around 50 per cent received a Very Competent, and around 10 per cent received a Competent overall grade. - For 2017/18 enrolled UK/EU domiciled students (including part-time), just under 80 per cent had passed the course, just under 14 per cent were yet to complete it, and around 5 per cent had failed the course; an additional 4 per cent had withdrawn from the BPTC.
+- Around 52 per cent of full-time UK/EU domiciled students that enrolled in 2019/20 had passed the BPTC as of May 2021; with the remainder mostly yet to complete the course.
+This was around 18 percentage points lower than the comparative figure for those enrolled in 2018/19 at the equivalent point in 2020.
+It is clear that the impact of COVID-19 has affected the proportion of students completing the BPTC in the 2019/20 academic year. - Of those that completed the course, around 22 per cent received an Outstanding, around 70 per cent received a Very Competent, and around 8 per cent received a Competent overall grade. - For 2018/19 enrolled UK/EU domiciled students (including part-time), around 73 per cent had passed the course, around 20 per cent were yet to complete it, and around 4 per cent had failed the course; an additional 2.5 per cent had withdrawn from the BPTC.

+Overseas students:

-Overseas students: Around 60 per cent of full-time overseas domiciled students that enrolled in 2018/19 had passed the course as of January 2020; with the remainder mostly yet to complete the course.
-Around two per cent received an Outstanding, around 40 per cent received a Very Competent, and around 18 per cent received a Competent grade overall.
-For 2017/18 enrolled students (including part-time), around 80 per cent had passed the course, 10 per cent were yet to complete it, and around 9 per cent had failed it.
+Around 49 per cent of full-time overseas domiciled students that enrolled in 2019/20 had passed the course as of May 2021; with

+- the remainder mostly yet to complete the course.
+The proportion of those that had passed the course was around 11 percentage points lower than at the equivalent point in 2020. - Of those that had passed the course, around three per cent received an Outstanding, around 68 per cent received a Very Competent, and around 29 per cent received a Competent grade overall. - For 2018/19 enrolled overseas students (including part-time), around 76 per cent had passed the course, 18 per cent were yet to complete it, and just under 5 per cent had failed it.

-BPTC graduates who have commenced pupillage: as of March 2020
+BPTC graduates who have commenced pupillage: as of March 2021